What Is Reading Progress Indicator?

 - jQuery Reading Progress Indicator Plugins

 - Bonus: Reading Time Estimate

 jQuery Reading Progress Indicator Plugins:

-ProngnRoll is a tiny jQuery plugin that creates a slim progress bar to indicate the scroll / reading progress of a specific scrollable container or the whole webpage.
+This is a small jQuery script that creates a sticky progress bar to visualize the current reading progress of a given article or the whole webpage.

 Vanilla JS Reading Progress Indicators:

 The scrollpup.js library lets you create a top progress bar to visualize the reading progress of your page/article/post when scrolling down or up the webpage.
 Written in ES6.

 A pure CSS solution to create a fixed header progress bar indicating how far you have scrolled.
 Powered by @supports CSS at-rule.

 A minimal jQuery plugin for calculating the read time for the words and images and displaying an estimated time on your web page.

 Readability.js is a tiny jQuery plugin that predicts the difficulty level of your text and displays the reading level & estimated reading time of given articles or posts.